The Fight Between Delta 8 THC Being Legal or Not

 Fortunately, delta-8 will continue to be legal in the 33 states that have MMJ programs and the 11 plus D.C. that have legalized recreational cannabis.
 Thankfully, the DEA is working with an ever-shrinking map of jurisdiction where they will be able pull out their flaccid THC argument.

 The Hemp Haus always offers full spectrum CBD products, such as Ananda Hemp softgels, tinctures, and topicals; the power of Puffin Hemp Liposomal CBD; and high-quality Stardust Hemp flower.
-We’re always here to answer any questions you may have about CBD, hemp, cannabis, and their effects!
+We’re always here to answer any questions you may have about CBD, hemp, and cannabis!